... Skip to main content

 49.00Add to basket

-A practical and reflective training for therapists working with, or considering working with couples.
+A practical, one-day and reflective training for therapists working with, or considering working with couples.

 What is conflict?